cert-manager/cert-manager/GOVERNANCE.md

 ### Privileges

-- Can remove protected branches and change settings in the GitHub organization.
+- Can change settings in the GitHub organization (e.g., remove protected branches, add GitHub members, etc.)
 - Can run the Google Cloud Build playbooks to release new versions of cert-manager.

 ### Responsibilities

+- Must have availability to allocate time to perform cert-manager releases.
+- Must be available to perform admin-related tasks (add a GitHub member, promote a GitHub user to "Owner", add someone to the GCP projects, etc.)
-- Must be responsible with the privileges granted to them
+- Must be responsible with the privileges granted to them.
-- Must manage cert-manager membership requests in a timely manner when requested using the process outlined in the Member Role section above.